 RENOVATIONS & ADAPTIVE REUSE

 According to the website of the Los Angeles County Assessor, the first substantial renovations to Figueroa Courtyard took place in 1981.
-The second round of renovations were announced in 1998, shortly after the Los Angeles County Bar Association relocated there from the beautiful, Walker & Eisen designed Oviatt Building on Olive Street.
+The second round of renovations was announced in 1998, shortly after the Los Angeles County Bar Association relocated there from the beautiful, Walker & Eisen-designed Oviatt Building on Olive Street.
 The renovations were designed by the Westwood-based Chelsea Design Group and the Sawtelle-based firm of Carter Romanek Landscape Architects.

 This was, coincidentally, two years after the release of Chris Smith‘s American Job and a few months before the release of Mike Judge‘s comedy, Office Space — both of which pointedly skewered the culture of office park work.
 The 1990s upgrades were limited to mostly cosmetic changes, such as the planting of non-native bougainvillea and palms; the installation of rock gardens, sculpture, and fountains; and upgraded T1 internet connection.
 No word on if or how many TPS reports were processed in the years that followed.

-Park DTLA is situated atop a 1.86 hectare plot of freeway adjacent land and 61% of the office park’s property is rooftop.
-If Figueroa Courtyard were really to be transformed into something legitimately modern, green and warranting the descriptors “garden” and “park,” a mix of solar panels and green roofs would have a lot more impact than murals.
-Another failing of the complex is the fact that it’s largest building is a multi-story parking garage and the only green transit is provided by MetroMetro’s 33/355 , 60, and LADOT’s DASH Downtown A bus lines.
+Park DTLA is situated atop a 1.86-hectare plot of freeway adjacent land and 61% of the office park’s property is the rooftop.
+If Figueroa Courtyard were really to be transformed into something legitimately modern, green, and warranting the descriptors “garden” and “park,” a mix of solar panels and green roofs would have a lot more impact than murals.
+Another failing of the complex is the fact that its largest building is a multi-story parking garage and the only green transit is provided by MetroMetro’s 33/355, 60, and LADOT’s DASH Downtown A bus lines.
 Construction is currently underway for the 2nd Street/Flower Street subway station so, with 28% of the building vacant and residential vacancy rates in Los Angeles being only 2.7%, converting that hulking car park into residences would be an actual upgrade to get excited about.
-In the meantime, despite hype about “park gardens,” the “downtown renaissance” and a new name, Park DTLA still feels — for better or worse — a unmistakably 1970s vision of tomorrow.
+In the meantime, despite the hype about “park gardens,” the “downtown renaissance” and a new name, Park DTLA still feels — for better or worse — an unmistakably 1970s vision of tomorrow.